shakes98/What-makes-a-good-book-/README.md

 ## File Descriptions
 The file used for the analysis can be found in kaggle [here](https://www.kaggle.com/bilalyussef/google-books-dataset).
 I used the google_books_1299 as this contained more columns of interest and looked more complete.
 A copy of this can be found in this repository

-Additionally, theere is 1 notebook avaiable to showcase the work related to the questions that are above.
+Additionally, theere is 1 notebook avai;able to showcase the work related to the questions that are above.

 ## Results of Analysis
 The main findings of the analysis can be found in my post on Medium [here](https://medium.com/@samanthahakes/what-makes-a-good-book-1440b80d6ada).